livemehere/fewings/packages/text-editor/README.md

 ## Contributing

-Welcome to contributions!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+Contributions are welcome!
+If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/livemehere/fewings).